funvill/funvill.github.io/_posts/2023-04-06-idea069-one-liners.md

 ---
 layout: single
-title: Idea 69 - One Liners
+title: Idea 069 - One Liners
 date: '2023-04-06 01:09'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: projects ideas
 excerpt: All the bad one liner ideas that wont get developed into anything
 ---